webdriverio-community/wdio-edgedriver-service/README.md

 This service helps you to run Microsoft WebDriver (Edge) seamlessly when running tests with the [WDIO testrunner](https://webdriver.io/docs/gettingstarted.html).

-This service does not require a Selenium server, but uses the [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) that is installed as a Windows Feature on Demand or msedgedriver package for Chromium-based Edge.
+It does not require a Selenium server, but uses the [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) that is installed as a Windows Feature on Demand or as [`edgedriver`](https://www.npmjs.com/package/edgedriver) NPM package for Chromium-based Edge.

 Example capabilities: